exercism/pharo-smalltalk/README.md

 ## Development Setup

 This repository is for the development of [Exercism](http://exercism.io) exercises running in the [Pharo Smalltalk](http://pharo.org) programming environment.
-It is expected that you are already [familiar](./docs/RESOURCES.md) with development in Pharo and its use of git.
+It is expected that you are already [familiar](./docs/RESOURCES.md) with development in Pharo and its use of [Iceberg Git](https://github.com/pharo-vcs/iceberg).
 If you are new to Pharo or Exercism, consider using [Exercism to learn Pharo](./docs/INSTALLATION.md), so you can then help contribute in the future.

-NOTE: Pharo support for Exercism is in beta and not publicly visible, however you can still preview it through [this hidden link](https://exercism.io/tracks/pharo-smalltalk).

 To help with development, you first need to ensure that you have a complete exercism development environment and have installed:
 1. the [exercism command line interface](https://exercism.io/cli-walkthrough) and configured it to point to somewhere sensible for development (e.g. `exercism configure -w ~/development/exercism`)